AckerlyXu/heima/articles/documentdb/documentdb-partition-data.md

 Let's take a look at how the choice of partition key impacts the performance of your application.

 ## Partitioning and provisioned throughput
 DocumentDB is designed for predictable performance.
-When you create a collection, you reserve throughput in terms of **[request units](/documentation/articles/documentdb-request-units/) (RU) per second**.
+When you create a collection, you reserve throughput in terms of **[request units](./documentdb-request-units.md) (RU) per second**.
 Each request is assigned a request unit charge that is proportionate to the amount of system resources like CPU and IO consumed by the operation.
 A read of a 1 kB document with Session consistency consumes 1 request unit.
 A read is 1 RU regardless of the number of items stored or the number of concurrent requests running at the same time.
 Larger documents require higher request units depending on the size.
 If you know the size of your entities and the number of reads you need to support for your application, you can provision the exact amount of throughput required for your application's read needs.

 When DocumentDB stores documents, it distributes them evenly among partitions based on the partition key value.
 The throughput is also distributed evenly among the available partitions i.e. the throughput per partition = (total throughput per collection)/ (number of partitions).

-> [AZURE.NOTE]
+> [!NOTE]
 > In order to achieve the full throughput of the collection, you must choose a partition key that allows you to evenly distribute requests among a number of distinct partition key values.
 >
 >